conrad-mukai/python-ebsave/README.md

       -r RETENTION, --retention RETENTION
                             retention period in days (default is 7) -m MIN_COUNT, --min-count MIN_COUNT
-                            minimum number of snapshots per volume to retain regardless of age (default is 1)
+                            minimum number of most recent snapshots per volume to retain (default is 1)
       -i INSTANCE_ID, --instance-id INSTANCE_ID
                             ID for instance to which volumes are attached (default is instance on which script is being run)